jsmithss/firstrepo/README.md

 # firstrepo
 Repository testing for setup
 Added a new line in sublime.

+Connected with RStudio and edited.